-- 34. The annual treasury management strategy has to set out details of the council's borrowing requirement, any maturing debt which will need to be re-financed, and the effect this will have on the treasury position over the next three years.
-This council currently has no external debt and in general, the council will borrow for one of two purposes: - to support cash flow in the short-term; - To fund capital investment over the medium to long term. - 35.
+- 35. The annual treasury management strategy has to set out details of the council's borrowing requirement, any maturing debt which will need to be re-financed, and the effect this will have on the treasury position over the next three years.
+This council currently has no external debt and in general, the council will borrow for one of two purposes; - to support cash flow in the short-term; - To fund capital investment over the medium to long term. - 35.
 Any borrowing undertaken will be within the scope of the boundaries given in the prudential indicators shown in Table 2, which allow for the council to borrow up to a maximum of £30 million, if such a need arose.
 This also allows short-term borrowing for the cash flow management activities of the authority. - 36.
 The existing capital programme can be financed from internal resources.
-If additional expenditure was committed in the future a decision would have to be made at the time as to how it would be funded taking into account the prudential borrowing criteria.
+Additional expenditure committed in the future can be financed either by use of reserves or internal borrowing or externally (through prudential borrowing).
 Any decision on borrowing will be taken by the Interim Head of Finance based on the optimum cost to the council. - 37.
-Any borrowing for capital financing purposes will be assessed by the Head of Finance to be prudent, sustainable and affordable - 38.
+Any borrowing for capital financing purposes will be assessed by the Interim Head of Finance to be prudent, sustainable and affordable - 38.
 This strategy allows the Interim Head of Finance to determine the most suitable repayment terms of any borrowing to demonstrate affordability and sustainability in the medium term financial plan if required.
-As a rule, the term of any borrowing will not be longer than the expected life of the capital asset being created.
+As a general rule, the term of any borrowing will not be longer than the expected life of the capital asset being created.